 While a night of drinking may be enjoyable to many, what isn’t fun is the next morning.
-Nausea, headaches, and diarrhea are just a few of the unpleasant experiences that can happen during a hangover.
+Nausea, headaches, and diarrhea are some unpleasant experiences that can happen during a hangover.
 Unfortunately, these aren’t the only things people experience the morning after drinking.
 In addition to the physical discomfort, many people report overwhelming anxiety, referred to as hangxiety.

 Waking in the morning with a feeling of dread and concern over what happened the night before is common with hangxiety.
 You’re worried about what you may have said or done, hoping apologies aren’t needed.
 If you begin to experience hangxiety regularly, this could be one of your first signs that you may be an alcoholic.

 If you have ever woken up the next morning with serious feelings of anxiety following a little bit too much fun with your friends, it was likely due to hangxiety.
-It can happen to anyone after a night of heavy drinking, regardless of how often you drink, but hangxiety can also be a sign that there are deeper problems at hand.
+It can happen to anyone after a night of heavy drinking, regardless of how often you drink, but hangxiety can also be a sign of deeper problems.

 What is Hangxiety?

-The recovery of your brain and body following the consumption of large amounts of alcohol is known as a hangover.
+The recovery of your brain and body after consuming large amounts of alcohol is known as a hangover.
 Normal symptoms include diarrhea, nausea, vomiting, sore muscles, headaches, dehydration, and hangxiety.

 When you drink, your body produces surges of both dopamine and gamma-aminobutyric acid (GABA), which make you feel happy and relaxed, respectively.
-When these levels drop, feelings of anxiety may be soon to follow.
-The withdrawal symptoms that happen when you stop consuming can also contribute to the hangxiety that happens the next morning.
+When these levels drop, feelings of anxiety may soon follow.
+In addition, the withdrawal symptoms that happen when you stop consuming can also contribute to the hangxiety that happens the next morning.

 - Alcohol Detox: When you stop drinking, detox follows shortly after, which can cause you to feel jittery, anxious, nervous, or restless